tczerminski/blog/content/posts/protobuf.md

 - Some teams exported metrics with **UUIDs as label values**.
 - Others had pods stuck in **CrashLoopBack**, generating a fresh set of labels on each restart.
-- We had **no way to impose restrictions** on clients due to internal business politics.
+- We had no practical way to impose restrictions directly on clients.
+Technically, this would require validation during scraping — but not all metrics were scraped, some were pushed instead.
+Even worse, cardinality explosions often happened immediately after the first metric was published, sometimes causing an outage before the system could even react.
+In practice, **isolating tenants was the only reliable safeguard**.

 The result was **high-cardinality explosions** that caused several outages.